PatchworkHorse/InternetEmulator/README.md

 ### 📋 Overview

-For now, we have a two node setup, each running in its own Docker container.
+For now, we have a three node setup, each running in its own Docker container.

 #### 🐴 Horse ISP (AS100)